digitalave/digitalave-old-site.github.io/_posts/2019-12-02-site_domain_filtering_using pfblocker_on_pfsense.md

 Once installation is completed, pfBlockerNG appears in System > Package Manager > Installed Packages

-Now, pfBlockerNG configuration can begin
+Now, pfBlockerNG configuration can begin.
 Before that we need to reconfigure our pfsense DNS resolver according to our requirement which need to redirect DNS requests in order to filter out bad domains.
 This means clients on the LAN interface need to use the pfSense as the default and primary DNS resolver.

-STEP 02: Configure DNS Resolver
+### STEP 02: Configure DNS Resolver

 Now, Head over to  "Services" and select "DNS Resolver" from  the drop down menu.